Chapter 32 : The Remembering

 “You’re not going anywhere, Beth.
 Listen to me – Merlin, please listen.”
-He took his hand off his arm and entwined his fingers in his, doing the same with their other hands, gripping so tightly it hurt, though she wouldn’t have dared to ever ask him to let go.
+He took his hand off her arm and entwined his fingers in hers, doing the same with their other hands, gripping so tightly it hurt, though she wouldn’t have dared to ever ask him to let go.

 “There’s a second part to the deal I made with Dumbledore.
 And I – I don’t know how to tell you.”

 “Just say it!” she cried.
 She could feel panic and paranoia and a thousand other cruel feelings fighting for control in her chest, shredding her from the inside out.
 Severus winced, as though she had physically struck him, and drew in yet another deep breath.